Arccosine - practice problems

 - Three angles

-Find all missing values of angles using the Law of Cosines if given all sides: a=12, b=13, and c=20 - ABCD rhombus
+Find all missing angle values using the Law of Cosines, given all three sides: a = 12, b = 13, and c = 20 - ABCD rhombus

-ABCD is a rhombus with sides 10.5cm.
-If the length of the diagonal AC=15.8cm, using cosine formula. a. calculate the length of the diagonal BD correct to the nearest cm b. the angles of the rhombus to the nearest degree. - Rhombus 36
+ABCD is a rhombus with sides of 10.5 cm.
+If the length of diagonal AC = 15.8 cm, use the cosine rule to: a. calculate the length of diagonal BD to the nearest centimetre, b. find the angles of the rhombus to the nearest degree. - Rhombus 36

 Rhombus ABCD with side 8 cm long has diagonal BD 11.3 cm long.
 Find angle DAB. - A triangle 7

-In a right triangle ABC, the hypotenuse c = 8 cm and the side b = 4 cm.
+In a right triangle ABC, hypotenuse c = 8 cm and leg b = 4 cm.
 What is the size of angle α? - Circumscribed circle ABC

 Triangle ABC, with sides a = 15 cm, b = 17.4 cm, and c = 21.6 cm, is circumscribed by a circle.
 Calculate the area of the segments determined by the sides of the triangle. - Sides ratio and angles